A Look at the History of the Black River Valley Club (BRVC) Building

 Occurrences such as the smell of tobacco smoke, items inexplicably moved or misplaced only to turn up again later, amongst other incidents have happened over the years.
 Even a discussion on the You Haven’t Lived In Watertown, NY, If– Facebook page had some interesting comments on the subject.

 BRVC Disbands, Northern New York Community Foundation Buys Building

-Established in 1929, the Northern New York Community Foundation provides grant funding to non-profits and scholarships to people across Jefferson, Lewis and St. Lawrence Counties.
+Established in 1929, the Northern New York Community Foundation provides grant funding to non-profits and scholarships to people across Jefferson, Lewis, and St. Lawrence Counties.
 Part of their planning of the space was to demolish the back section of the building and replace it with a 4266 sq. ft. addition.
-In its November 27 article, the Daily Times spoke of the building’s historical significance with Norther New York Community Foundation Executive Director Rande Richardson–
+In its November 27 article, the Daily Times spoke of the building’s historical significance with Northern New York Community Foundation Executive Director Rande Richardson–

 The front of the building, considered the more historic portion, “is what most people identify as the Black River Valley Club,” Mr. Richardson said.